+Fax:

-The Medicaid agency representative with whom CMS should communicate regarding the waiver is: Last Name: Kremer First Name: Glenda Title: Assistant Deputy Director, Program Operations Agency: Missouri Department of Social Services, MO HealthNet Division
+Last Name: Kremer

+First Name: Glenda

+Title: Assistant Deputy Director, Program Operations

+Agency: Missouri Department of Social Services, MO HealthNet Division

 Address: 615 Howerton Court

 Address 2: PO Box 6500

 City: Jefferson City

 State: Missouri

 Zip: 65102-6500

-Phone: (573) 751-6962 Ext: TTY
+Phone: (573) 751-6962 Fxt.
+TTV

-Fax: (573) 526-4651
+(573) 526-4651

-E-mail: Glenda.Kremer@dss.mo.gov
+E-mail: Glenda.A.Kremer@dss.mo.gov

-В. State operating agency representative with whom CMS should communicate regarding the waiver is:
+В. If applicable, the S Last Name: State operating agency representative with whom CMS should communicate regarding the waiver is:

-Last Name: Brenner
+Brenner

 First Name: Angela

 Title: Director of Federal Programs

 Agency: Missouri Department of Mental Health, Division of Developmental Disabilities

 Address: 1706 East Elm

 Address 2: PO Box 687

 City: Jefferson City

 State: Missouri

-Zip: 65101
+Zip: 65102

-Phone: (573) 526-1853 Ext: TTY
+Phone: (572) 524 1052

+Fax:

-Fax: (573) 751-9207
+E-mail: (573) 751-9207

-E-mail: Angela.Brenner@dmh.mo.gov
+E-man: Angela.Brenner@dmh.mo.gov

+0 4

-8. A uthorizing Sig gnature
+8. A uthorizing Sign nature

-approprior approvise the as ved waiver under sions of this amend surances specified with the attached revisions to the affected components of the waiver, constitutes the State's request to amend its §1915(c) of the Social Security Act.
-The State affirms that it will abide by all provisions of the waiver, including the Iment when approved by CMS.
-The State further attests that it will continuously operate the waiver in accordance with in Section V and the additional requirements specified in Section VI of the approved waiver.
-The State certifies that sions to the waiver request will be submitted by the Medicaid agency in the form of additional waiver amendments.
+State a availa Apper Upon specif assures that all mater ble in print or electron dix A. Any propose approval by CMS, the fied target groups.
+The with Appendices A through J, constitutes the State's request for a waiver under §1915(c) of the Social Security Act.
+The rials referenced in this waiver application (including standards, licensure and certification requirements) are readily onic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in ed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments. he waiver application serves as the State's authority to provide home and community-based waiver services to the he State attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in ances specified in Section 5 and the additional requirements specified in Section 6 of the request.

-Signat ture:
+Signat ure:

-Submi ission Date: State Medicaid Director or Designee
+State Medicaid Director or Designee

+Submi ssion Date:

-Note: The Signature and Submission Date fields will be automatically completed when the State
+Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

+Last N Jame: · · · · · · · · · · · · · · · · · · ·

+First N vame:

+Title: Director

+Agenc y: MO HealthNet Division